ska-telescope/developer.skatelescope.org/src/dependencies/listing_project_dependencies.rst

 Principles
 ==========

-All the dependencies that extraneous to the *base system* should be listed by every project maintainer.
+All the dependencies that are extraneous to the *base system* should be listed by every project maintainer.
 These dependencies should not only comprise of the OS level packages, but also of the specific tooling used by the package (i.e PyPI packages in a Python base project, npm packages in a node.js project).

 The expected dependencies lists for a Python based project are specified in :doc:`base_dev_env`.